mikrosk/scummvm/backends/platform/atari/readme.txt

 - if there are too many smaller rectangles, it can be less efficient than updating the whole buffer at once

-SuperBlitter used: yes, for rectangle blitting and cursor restoration.
+SuperBlitter used: yes, for rectangle blitting to screen and cursor restoration.
+Sometimes also for generic copying between buffers (see above).

 Double buffering:
 ~~~~~~~~~~~~~~~~~